milt-francisco/Capstone-Project/index.md

 **Enhancement:**

-## Artifact Two: Course Planner using a CSV parser
+## Artifact Two: Course Planner using an AVL Tree